zhaozhengChen/LPCAM/README.md

 # LPCAM
-The code of CVPR 2023 submission (Extracting Class Activation Maps from Non-Discriminative Features as well)
+The official code of CVPR 2023 paper(Extracting Class Activation Maps from Non-Discriminative Features as well)

 ## Prerequisite
 - Python 3.6, PyTorch 1.9, and others in environment.yml